 Participial phrases, which can be connected and joined to create humongous and very effective sentences, are in fact an expert technique, but it seems a lot of people are using them as one of their basic tools of wordsmanship.

 So, today I will talk about that expert usage.
-Read the older post to refresh your knowledge about these participial phrases (or just to know what the hell I’m talking about.)
+Read the older post to refresh your knowledge about these participial phrases.

 These sort of -ing verbal appendices are so ubiquitous, that naturally my previous advise was to simply stop using them.
 They are repetitive, they are used wrongly, and there are more elegant or simple solutions, like, well, using the conjunction “and”: “The man opened the window and started spraying the approaching giant mutated toads with lead.”